-Without careful consideration and preparedness, some pollutants can still end up in local waterbodies as nonpoint source pollutants.
-To avoid this, many industries utilize Best Management Practices or BMPs to reduce these diffuse nonpoint source pollutants.
-These BMPs vary across industries, but a good rule of thumb is, if it has a possibility of ending up in local waterbodies (through groundwater or surface water interactions), precautions should be taken.
+Without careful consideration and preparedness, some pollutants can still end up in local waterbodies as non-point source pollutants.
+To avoid this, many industries utilize Best Management Practices or BMPs to reduce these diffused nonpoint source pollutants.
+These BMPs vary across industries, but a good rule of thumb is if it has a possibility of ending up in local waterbodies (through groundwater or surface water interactions), precautions should be taken.